 Can you swim with a menstrual sponge?

 Absolutely!
-If soggy tampons strings are not your thing but you prefer disposable period products, try a menstrual sponge like the Beppy Sponge instead.
-Beppy Sponges come in two varieties (pre-lubricated Wet or non-lubricated Classic Dry) and are worn inside the body below your cervix to absorb your flow, similar to a tampon.
+If soggy tampons strings are not your thing try a menstrual sponge instead.
+Sponges are worn inside the body below your cervix to absorb your flow, similar to a tampon.
 They’re great to wear during sports, while swimming and can even be worn during sex.
 Although they don’t have a string, Beppy Sponges are easy to remove and come individually wrapped for convenience.

 Can you swim while wearing a pad?